conigs/keyforgerules.github.io/README.md

 If a card has a “Leaves Play:” ability, the effect happens automatically immediately before the card leaves play.

+### LEGACY

+This symbol indicates that a card is a legacy card.
+A legacy card is a rare instance of a card that has been brought forward from a previous set of KeyForge.
+It is legally part of the deck it is in for all game purposes, including tournament play.

 ### MAVERICK

 This symbol indicates that a card is a maverick.
 A maverick